 - Free medical care at the University medical centre for conditions covered by the policy.

-- If you’re a full-time student and you go home for the holidays between study years, you’re covered for 90 days of medical expenses and loss of deposits while you’re away.
+- If you’re a full-time student and you go home for the holidays between study years, you’re covered for 90 days of medical expenses and loss of deposits while you are in your home country.

 - Returning and full-year students get 31 days’ free travel insurance for travel to Australia, Bali, Lombok and the Islands of the South Pacific during the period of insurance or while travelling to and from New Zealand.
 All other students are entitled to 16 days’ travel insurance to these countries.